 It’s important to understand that black stains themselves don’t actually protect your teeth from cavities.
 Instead, they’re associated with a lower cavity risk because they develop in mouths where conditions help protect your teeth from decay.

 Many people develop black tartar as children.
 These black stains tend to develop in people whose saliva contains high levels of calcium.
 This high calcium level makes it more likely that tartar will trap discoloring elements.
 But high calcium levels also help your saliva neutralize acid better.
-There’s a reason why calcium is used for antacids–it’s a powerful ion for buffering acids.
+There’s a reason why we use calcium for antacids–it’s a powerful ion for buffering acids.

 Liquid iron supplements can also cause your tartar to turn black.

 The other condition associated with black stains is predominance of Actinomyces species of oral bacteria.
-These bacteria are mostly associated with minor demineralization, as opposed to developed cavities in the tooth enamel.
-However, Actinomyces are actually strongly associated with root cavities, so this could be a problem if you develop receding gums.
+These bacteria are less likely to cause cavities, they mostly cause minor demineralization of tooth enamel.
+However, Actinomyces can cause root cavities.
+The tooth root is more vulnerable to cavities, so Actinomyces can cause major damage there.
+This could be a problem if you develop receding gums.

 Receding gums are also the cause of black tartar for some people.
-When bacteria damage your gums, they bleed, and this blood supplies extra iron that gets incorporated into the tartar.
+When bacteria damage your gums, they bleed, and this blood supplies extra iron that the tartar absorbs.
 If your tartar changes color and becomes darker, you should consider it a warning sign for receding gums and talk to a dentist.
+Receding gums don’t just put your teeth at risk, they can create unattractive black triangles between teeth.

 More Frequent Cleanings Can Control Black Stains

-If you are unhappy with the appearance of black stains or other problems with the appearance of your smile, please call (949) 551-5902 today for an appointment with an Orange County cosmetic dentist at Rice Dentistry in Irvine.
+If you are unhappy with the appearance of black stains or other problems with the appearance of your smile, please call (949) 551-5902 today to request an appointment with an Orange County cosmetic dentist at Rice Dentistry in Irvine.